History of the Montreal Canadiens: 1946–1967: The Original Six

 Prior to the expansion of the NHL in 1967, the league was reduced to six franchises, which would become known after 1967 as the "Original Six".
 Frank J. Selke replaced Tommy Gorman as general manager of the Canadiens in 1946, and held the post until 1964.
 Selke spent several years attempting to sign teenage star Jean Beliveau to play for the Canadiens.
 Beliveau played brief stints with the Habs in 1950 and 1952, but his loyalty to the Quebec Aces of the Quebec Senior Hockey League led him to turn the Canadiens down repeatedly when they pressed him to move to Montreal full-time.
 The Canadiens finally bought the entire Quebec senior league in 1953 and turned it professional in order to bring Beliveau into the fold, and he signed a five-year contract for $100,000.
 He spent his entire 18-year, Hall of Fame NHL career with the Habs.

 In March 1955, Richard was suspended for the remainder of the season, including the playoffs, after he received a match penalty for slashing Boston's Hal Laycoe and subsequently punching a linesman who intervened.
 The suspension touched off a wave of anger toward league president Clarence Campbell, who was warned not to attend a scheduled game in Montreal after receiving numerous death threats, mainly from French-Canadians accusing him of anti-French bias.
 Campbell dismissed the warnings, and attended the March 17 game as planned.
 His presence at the game was perceived by many fans as a provocation and he was booed and pelted with eggs and fruit.
 An hour into the game, a fan lobbed a tear-gas bomb in Campbell's direction, causing fire officials to clear the building.
 Fans leaving the Forum were met by a growing mob of angry demonstrators who overwhelmed the 250 police officers on the scene and rioted outside of the Forum.
 Seventy people were arrested, 37 people injured, 50 stores were looted and $100,000 in property damage was reported as a result of the melee, which became known as l'affaire Richard, or the Richard Riot.
 The incident highlighted the growing cultural gap between French Quebec and English Canada and the riot is often described as an early manifestation of Quebec's Quiet Revolution.

 Jacques Plante's original mask.
 He was the first goaltender in NHL history to regularly wear one.

 The following day, Richard went on a French-language Montreal radio station to ask the fans to stop rioting and instead to support the Canadiens in the playoffs.
 He also said he would accept his punishment and return the following year to win the Cup.
-While the Canadiens were defeated in the 1955 Stanley Cup Finals, Richard led Montreal to the 1956 Stanley Cup as he promised.
+While the Canadiens were defeated in the 1955 Stanley Cup Final, Richard led Montreal to the 1956 Stanley Cup as he promised.